INTRODUCTION TO BUYING TOOL SHARPENING SUPPLIES

 - Norton 8,000 Grit 1″x3″x8″ Waterstone (approx. $90)

-If you’re on a tight budget, Norton also sells two-sided stones (like this), but I find these limiting in getting a perfect edge.
+If you’re on a tight budget, Norton also sells two-sided stones (like this), although the honing process will take a bit longer.

 Buy a Diamond Lapping Plate

 For about two years I used sandpaper strips to flatten my waterstones.
 So frustrating.
 I burned through a ton of sandpaper and the grit continually gummed up the sandpaper.
 I got so frustrated that I finally broke down and purchased the fairly expensive DMT DIA-FLAT Lapping Plate (purchased here) for around $165.
 Being a frugal guy, this shows the great benefit of this tool.
-Now I can quickly and easily lap my waterstones flat, which is vital for properly sharpened chisels and hand planes.
+Now I can quickly and easily lap my waterstones and oil stones flat, which is vital for properly sharpened chisels and hand planes.
 My neighbor recently told me that he used to lap his waterstones on cinderblocks.
 I’m not recommending or dismissing this method, but I’m intrigued to see how well it would work.
 I think I’ll try it out on a cheap stone first.

 Buy a Side Clamping Honing Guide

-Most beginners should start out using a honing guide on hand plane irons as well.
+I recommend that beginners start out using a honing guide.
 See my sharpening page for tutorials.

 I purchased this Robert Larson Honing Guide and it has worked just fine for several years.
 Even higher end tool companies like Lie-nielsen only carry a $15 honing guide, so this one is fine.
 A lot of people like this Veritas MK II Honing Guide, but at $70 I’ve never felt the need to try it.